edelgrace/blog/content/post/2017-02-25-crochet-along-together-1-easy-as-1-2-3-cowl-part-1.md

   - crochet along together

 ---
-The fine folks at <a hre="http://www.skacelknitting.com">Skacel Knitting</a> are hosting a series they call &#8220;[Crochet Along Together][1]&#8221; or &#8220;CAT&#8221; for short.
+The fine folks at <a hre="http://www.skacelknitting.com">Skacel Knitting</a> are hosting a series they call "[Crochet Along Together][1]" or "CAT" for short.
 They post videos throughout the month to walk you through the project.
 A draw is also held after the project is finished.

 **March CAT**